-Hand-tightened timpani are tightened in the same way as ordinary drums, by tightening each tuning bolt, one at a time.
-Timpani with handles are tightened by tightening the tuning handle, which tightens all of the tuning bolts at the same time to adjust the head.
-Also, the pedal-type timpani that was invented in the 20th century can be tightened by moving the pedal with one's foot to change the head tension, thus changing the pitch.
+Hand-tightened timpani are tightened in the same way as ordinary drums, by tightening each tuning bolt by hand, one at a time.
+In timpani with handles, simply turning the tuning handle adjusts all of the tuning bolts at the same time.
+Pedal-type timpani can be tightened by moving the pedal with your foot to change the head tension, thus changing the pitch.

 How the pitch is changed on a pedal-type timpani

 On pedal-type timpani, the head will tighten when the pedal is depressed (producing a higher pitch), and the head will loosen when the pedal is loosened (producing a lower pitch).
 For performance, a feature to hold or maintain the tightness (pitch) of the head, according to the adjustments made using the pedal is necessary.

 In the case of the pedal timpani that uses balanced action, the spring inside of the base tightens at the same time that the pedal is depressed.
 This makes the spring tension and the head tension equal, which silences (holds) the pedal.